occlum/occlum/demos/golang/grpc_pingpong/README.md

 # Use Golang and gRPC with Occlum

-This project demonstrates how Occlum enables [Golang](https://golang.org) programs with gRPC (google.golang.org/grpc) calls running in SGX enclaves.
+This project demonstrates how Occlum enables [Golang](https://golang.org) programs with [gRPC](google.golang.org/grpc) calls running in SGX enclaves.
 The client program invokes a gRPC call with a ping message, and receives a pong message sent by the server program.

 Step 1: Build the Golang gRPC application using the Occlum Golang toolchain via
 ```